magic-script/magic-script-samples/sample-components/README.md

-# mxs-jsx-demo
+# sample-components
-Demo app using magic-script-components
+sample app using magic-script-components